InterfaceMaven/create-azure-storage-account/README.md

 This lab is part of my preparation for:
 - **Microsoft Certified: Azure Data Fundamentals (DP-900)**

-## 📸 Screenshots

-(Screenshots will be added as I progress through the lab)

----

 **Author:** InterfaceMaven
 **Date:** October 2025